Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 7. \emph{Rotational instability}.
 Our main theorems construct a codimension one manifold of initial data yielding the pseudoconformal blow-up.
 A natural question is to ask dynamics of solutions starting from initial data that are close to, but do not belong to the constructed blow-up manifold.
 In \cite{KimKwon2019arXiv}, the authors exhibited an instability mechanism (the \emph{rotational instability}) for solutions that are perturbed in a certain direction ($\rho$) from the pseudoconformal blow-up solutions.
 In fact, this direction $\rho$ turns out to be transversal to our blow-up manifold.
 We conjecture that the rotational instability is universal for solutions near the blow-up manifold: if the initial data $u_{0}$ lies in $\mathcal{O}_{init}\setminus\mathcal{M}$, then they concentrate up to some small scale $\sim|\eta|>0$, then stop concentrating but take an abrupt spatial rotation by the angle $\mathrm{sgn}(\eta)(\frac{m+1}{m})\pi$ on the time scale $\sim|\eta|$, and then expand out like $\overline{S(-t,r)}$ for $t\gtrsim|\eta|$ as observed in \cite{KimKwon2019arXiv}.

+According to Theorem \ref{thm:BlowupManifold}, if one slightly perturbs $\eta_{0}$ from $u_{0}\in\mathcal{M}$ with coordinates $(\lambda_{0},\gamma_{0},b_{0},\eta_{0},\epsilon_{0})$, then the solution should escape the trapped regime by the uniqueness of $\eta_{0}$.
+Our proof moreover shows that this solution exits the trapped regime by $|\eta|\gtrsim o(b)$ at the exit time.
+The nonlinear rotational instability requires the study of the forward-in-time dynamics after the exit time.

-It seems that the rotational instability is not unique for \eqref{eq:CSS}.
-For the Landau-Lifschitz-Gilbert equation, which contains harmonic heat flow and Schr\"odinger maps equations, authors in \cite{BergWilliams2013} performed formal computations and provided numerical evidences for a quick spatial rotation by the angle $\pi$, near the blow-up solution.
+It seems that the rotational instability is not particular for \eqref{eq:CSS}.
+For the Landau--Lifschitz--Gilbert equation, which contains harmonic heat flow and Schrödinger maps equations, authors in \cite{BergWilliams2013} performed formal computations and provided numerical evidences for a quick spatial rotation by the angle $\pi$, near the blow-up solution.